manticoresoftware/manticoresearch/manual/Securing_and_compacting_a_table/Freezing_a_table.md

 UNFREEZE tbl1[, tbl2, ...]
 ```

-`UNFREEZE` reactivates previously blocked operations and resumes the internal compaction service.
-All operations waiting for a table to unfreeze will also be unfrozen and complete normally.
+`UNFREEZE` command decreases the table's locked counter, and if it reaches zero, reactivates previously blocked operations and resumes the internal compaction service.
+Any operations that were waiting for the table to unfreeze will also resume and complete normally.

 <!-- request Example -->
 ```sql